-An Acoustical Analysis was prepared for the proposed project, addressing the proposed outdoor events at the event facility.
-The purpose of the study was to determine if noise levels associated with the project will comply with the City's applicable noise level standards, particularly with regards to the existing multi-family residential uses to the south of the project site.
-The acoustical analysis models determine the project-related noise levels that will be generated by the project site.
+An Acoustical Analysis was prepared for the proposed project, Acoustical Analysis, Smokin' Barrel Indoor Shooting Range W. Flagstaff Avenue, prepared by WJV Acoustics, Inc., March 24, 2023.
+The purpose of the study was to determine if noise levels associated with the project will comply with the City's applicable noise level standards, particularly upon the existing senior-care facility to the north and single family residential to the east.
+The acoustical analysis is intended to determine project-related noise levels for all aspects of the proposed project.